vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

 ### Creating a new page

 A variation on the [previous post]({% post_url 2017-05-30-adding-a-new-page-pt1 %}).
 This time, we'll be adding a dynamic page.

-Run the following command from your terminal or console to create a new project.
+Run the following commands from your terminal or console to create a new project.

 ```
 dotnet new fable-elmish-react -n NewComplexPageElmish